ibm-cloud-docs/Cloudant/offerings/bluemix.md

 ### Data storage included
 {: #data-storage-included}

 This value is the storage capacity that is included in the plan.
 The Lite plan has a hard limit of 1 GB allowed.
-The paid Standard plan includes 20 GB for free and any additional data stored is metered for billing.
+The paid Standard plan includes 20 GB for free and any additional data that is stored is metered for billing.

 ### Data overage
 {: #data-overage}